foureight84/MZ-Switchwire/README.md

 Custom print head assembly plate that is compatible with stock Mega Zero fan shroud or custom Ender 3 solutions like the Manta or HeroMe.
 Screenshot features the [Manta Cooling](https://www.thingiverse.com/thing:4943125).
 Swap out MGN9H for MGN12H to use the Voron AfterBurner or StealthBurner.

+There is also design for a custom Y-Carriage that can accomodate the original Mega Zero V1 bed, Reprap 220mm heated bed, and Ender 3 235mm heated bed.
+When using the 235mm Ender 3 heated bed, make sure to use the mirrored Keybak mount and add a Z-stop in its place.

 Parts colored RED are modded parts and adapters to accomodate Switchwire components.

 ### [340mm X-Axis with MGN12H and AfterBurner](https://rawcdn.githack.com/foureight84/MZ-Switchwire/a9e299b68eb6a5b4998265fe24a1a71b4c6cbc2c/Anycubic-Mega-Zero-1.0%20-%20Switchwire%20MGH12H%20Gantry-sfa.html "View STEP file") - Click for 3D preview